Back up Azure VMs in a Recovery Services vault

 In Retention range, specify how long you want to keep your daily or weekly backup points.

-In Retention of monthly backup point, specify whether you want to keep a monthly backup of your daily or weekly backups.
+In Retention of monthly backup point and Retention of yearly backup point, specify whether you want to keep a monthly or yearly backup of your daily or weekly backups.

 Azure Backup doesn't support automatic clock adjustment for daylight-saving changes for Azure VM backups.
 As time changes occur, modify backup policies manually as required.